 Where we receive unsolicited personal information about you (either directly from you or from a third party), we will consider, within a reasonable period, whether we could have collected that personal information from you had the personal information been solicited.

 Where we determine that we could not have collected the unsolicited personal information had it been solicited, we will destroy or de-identify that unsolicited personal information as soon as practicable, provided it’s lawful and reasonable to do so.

 We collect and use personal information to provide, improve and personalise our services, maintain and update our records, assess employee or volunteer applications and respond to your queries or concerns.

-Without your personal information, we may not be able to communicate with you or respond to your enquiries.
+Without your personal information, we may not be able to provide services or resources to you, communicate with you or respond to your enquiries.